ut-astria/orbdetpy/docs/filefmt.rst

 "Propagation" : Propagation settings {

- "Start" : Epoch for InitialState.
+ "Start" : Epoch for InitialState; optional if InitialTLE is provided.

  "End" : End time for RSO state propagation.

+ "Step" : Time step size [s]; used only for simulation runs.

- "InitialState" : Initial state vector in J2000.
+ "InitialState" : Initial state vector.
 Units are [m] and [m/s] for position and velocity, respectively.

+ "InitialTLE" : Array of 2 TLE strings which may me provided instead of InitialState.

+ "InitialStateFrame" : Reference frame for InitialState.
+Valid values are ["GCRF", "EME2000", "ITRF"];
+                       defaults to "EME2000".

+ "InertialFrame" : Inertial reference frame to use for propagation and all state vector outputs.
+Valid
+                   values are ["GCRF", "EME2000"]; defaults to "EME2000".

  }